MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-areas.md

 ![Mission-critical workload and Landing Zone integration](./images/alwayson-landing-zones.gif "Mission-critical workload and Landing Zone integration")

-It is crucial to understand and identify in which connectivity scenario a mission-critical application requires since Azure landing zones support different landing zones archetypes separated into different Management Group scopes.
+It is crucial to understand and identify in which connectivity scenario a mission-critical application requires since Azure landing zones support different workload agnostic landing zones archetypes separated into different Management Group scopes.

 - In the context of an *Online* Landing Zone archetype, a mission-critical workload operates as a completely independent solution, without any direct corporate network connectivity to the rest of the Azure landing zone architecture.
 The application will, however, be further safeguarded through the [*policy-driven management*](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance) approach which is foundational to Azure landing zones, and will automatically integrate with centralized platform logging through policy.